 - Remove surface lots

 - Reconfigure certain parking areas,

 - Roadways, and small structures

+- Avoid impacts to the natural and cultural resources to the greatest extent possible

 Cedar Knoll Parking and River Access Strategy

 At Oakwoods, improvements at Cedar Knoll promoting river access with additional amenities.
 The parking and river access strategy includes realignment of the west parking lot closer to the river, develop a formal canoe/kayak launch, replace pit toilets, and eliminate the east parking lot.